-Although tobacco use is distributed across race, sex, age, geography, and socioeconomic status, a closer look reveals significant disparities among specific population groups.
-In Vermont, smoking is more prevalent among those who have lower education levels and/or lower-income; have a mental health and/or substance abuse (MH/SA) condition; identify as lesbian, gay, bisexual, or transgender; or are racial or ethnic minorities ^{21, 22} Vermont also has one of the highest rates in the nation for smoking during pregnancy, 23 and prevalence of smoking among pregnant women continues to be a state agency, health department, and VTCP priority.
+Although tobacco use is distributed across race, sex, age, geography, and socioeconomic status in Vermont, a closer look reveals significant disparities among specific population groups.
+In Vermont, smoking is more prevalent among those who: have lower education levels and/or lower-income; have a mental health and/or substance abuse (MH/SA) condition; identify as lesbian, gay, bisexual, or transgender (LGBT); or are racial or ethnic minorities.^{21, 22} Vermont also has one of the highest rates in the nation for smoking during pregnancy.23 The prevalence of smoking among pregnant women continues to be a state agency, health department and VTCP priority.

 There are also differences in exposure to secondhand smoke among demographic groups in Vermont.
-Young adults and those of lower socioeconomic status who are non-smokers have disproportionately higher exposure to secondhand smoke.24 tobacco use and secondhand smoke exposure among the population groups in Vermont most afflicted by tobacco.
-Tobacco prevention and control strategies to reduce tobacco-related disparities in Vermont should target the following priority populations.
+Young adults and those of lower socioeconomic status who are non-smokers have disproportionately higher exposure to secondhand smoke.24

-To promote health equity, people working in tobacco prevention and control can target environmental, policy, and systems strategies to support tobacco cessation and prevent
+To promote health equity, those working in tobacco prevention and control can target environmental, policy, and systems strategies to support tobacco cessation and prevent tobacco use and secondhand smoke exposure among the population groups in Vermont most afflicted by tobacco.
+The following have been identified as priority populations to target tobacco prevention and control strategies to reduce tobacco-related disparities in Vermont.